Ease of installation and maintenance

 The software is configured using forms, with the possibility of establishing different levels of user roles.
 Using Quicklook, you can get an overview of all the rooms in real time.

 All this facilitates both the installation process and maintenance, as the facility's own technical team can manage the system.
 ROBOTBAS also provides its customers with maintenance and remote support services for extra peace of mind for owners, if necessary.

 Customisation of elements

 ROBOTBAS mechanisms are compatible with Jung, Bticino, Niessen and Simon, enabling the unification of the design and image of the hotel.
-Likewise, doing our own manufacturing makes it possible for us to offer our customers imagery customised according to their design and needs.
+Likewise, our own manufacturing makes it possible for us to offer our clients imagery customised according to their needs and designs.

 Room control makes it possible to manage the resources of a room, adapting to user demands, whether in a hotel room, office, operating room, lecture room, hallway, waiting room, reception area, etc.

 The ROBOTBAS building management systems facilitate the control of HVAC, lighting, occupancy and relative humidity, helping to minimise the establishments’ general operating costs.

 Capabilities of the Room and Common Area Controls